AndreeeasN/pp4-empty-thoughts/README.md

-# Empty Thoughts (Name to be changed)
+# Empty Thoughts (Name to be changed?)
-Description with link to page

-Responsive mockup
+[Empty Thoughts](https://empty-thoughts-071e97396088.herokuapp.com/) is a platform where you can freely express and share those fleeting thoughts that occur right before falling asleep, in the shower, or during that long daily commute.
+Many of these thoughts go unused or unspoken, yet they often hold a certain charm and potential.
+Empty Thoughts provides you with a canvas to voice these ideas, whether it's a profound insight, a small giggle-worthy joke or simply an empty thought.

+[Responsive mockup]

 ## Table of Contents
 + [UX](#ux)